jahaltom/mtDNA-Pre-term-birth-association-/README.md

 #### Outlier removal with Weibull (WeibullFiltering.py):
-Takes in (file and columnsAll) and removes samples where GA "GAGEBRTH" and PTB is na.
-Also removes missing data from input columns "All features".
+- Takes in (input file and columns in FeaturesPASS)
+- Removes samples where gestational age "GAGEBRTH" or  PTB (0 or 1) is na.
+Also removes samples with missing data in any of the input columns "FeaturesPASS".
-Fit the Weibull distribution to the data (GAGEBRTH) and defines cutoff thresholds for outlier detection (upper/lower GA in days ...1st percentile and 99th percentile).
-Filter the data on these threshholds (>= lower_cutoff) & <= upper_cutoff).
-Additionaly, removes samples who are in a haplogroup with <25 samples.
+- Fits the Weibull distribution to the data for "GAGEBRTH".
+ - Defines lower/upper cutoff thresholds, in days, for outlier detection (1st percentile and 99th percentile).
+ - Filters the data on these threshholds (>= lower_cutoff) & <= upper_cutoff).
+- Additionaly, removes samples who are in a haplogroup with <25 samples.

-Reports Weibull Parameters (Shape, Scale, and Location) and upper/lower cutoffs in days.
+- Reports Weibull parameters (Shape, Scale, and Location) and upper/lower cutoffs in days.
-Outputs (Metadata.Weibull.tsv).Also outputs IDs.txt which are only SampleIDs subset from (Metadata.Weibull.tsv) which will be used for sample selection from plink2.vcf below .
+- Outputs filtered metadata as (Metadata.Weibull.tsv).
+Also outputs IDs.txt which are only SampleIDs subset from (Metadata.Weibull.tsv) which will be used for sample selection for the PCA.
-Plots the original data, filtered data, and Weibull distribution.
+- Plots the original data, filtered data, and Weibull distribution.
 Includes lower_cutoff and upper_cutoff in plot (weibullFiltering.png).

 #### Subset nDNA VCF: